 – Ðuvec – Stewed greens, much like ratatouille.

-– Kulen – Spicy beef sausage, at the start from Slavonia.
+– Kulen – spicy beef sausage, at the start from Slavonia.

 – Palacinke – Crêpes with candy fillings.